Susana MonsóNational Distance Education University | UNED · Department of Logic, History and Philosophy of Science

 Introduction

-I'm an assistant professor at the Department of Logic, History and Philosophy of Science of UNED (Madrid).
+I'm associate professor of philosophy in the Department of Logic, History and Philosophy of Science at UNED (Madrid).
 I'm interested in how we can conceptualise and study the socio-cognitive abilities of animals, as well as in their ethical implications.

 Additional affiliations